gyuho/learn/src/nakamoto-bitcoin-vs-snow-avalanche-consensus.md

 [Ethereum](https://ethereum.org/) supports [smart contract](https://ethereum.org/en/developers/docs/smart-contracts/), a computation model where each contract is persisted as an on-chain state, and called on a method in a transaction -- each method call creates a state transition of the smart contract, querying or updating its persistent state.
 Like a regular transaction, a smart contract has its own balance in Ethereum currency (ETH), which is kept as part of its state.
 The smart contract are written in a high-level programming language [Solidity](https://en.wikipedia.org/wiki/Solidity), and gets compiled down to the bytecode for Ethereum Virtual Machine (EVM).
 In order to deploy a smart contract, the bytecode is encoded in a transaction (thus block on-chain).
 In order to run the bytecode, one needs to instantiate the transaction with the arguments for the method calls and persist its output on-chain.
 That is, both contract logic and its input and output need to be encoded on-chain.

+Snowman is a linearized version of Avalanche protocol, and used for Avalanche [Platform chain (P-chain)](https://docs.avax.network/learn/platform-overview#platform-chain-p-chain) and [Contract chain (C-chain)](https://docs.avax.network/learn/platform-overview#contract-chain-c-chain).
+Snowman is a linear chain of totally-ordered blocks, whereas Avalanche is a DAG of vertices.

 Although Avalanche native VM (AVM) makes it easier to define a blockchain-based application, Ethereum smart contract became the de-facto language in the industry.
-This is where [Snowman](https://support.avax.network/en/articles/4058299-what-is-the-snowman-consensus-protocol) comes in to support EVM-compatible smart contract: Snowman is a linearized version of Avalanche protocol, and used for Avalanche [Platform chain (P-chain)](https://docs.avax.network/learn/platform-overview#platform-chain-p-chain) and [Contract chain (C-chain)](https://docs.avax.network/learn/platform-overview#contract-chain-c-chain).
-Snowman is a linear chain of totally-ordered blocks, whereas Avalanche is a DAG of vertices.
+This is where [Snowman](https://support.avax.network/en/articles/4058299-what-is-the-snowman-consensus-protocol) comes in to support EVM-compatible smart contract.

 #### Frosty